The Stone Oven Story

 Russian immigrant, Tatyana Rehn had a craving for the hearty, crusty breads of her European homeland and could not find them in her new home in Cleveland, Ohio.
 In 1993, she began making her own bread and before long found herself working at all hours of the night to shape loaves for friends and family.
 What started as a passionate hobby later turned into a business.
 Baking and selling her bread to local restaurants and grocery stores, Tatyana provided many Clevelanders their first experience of hearth-baked European bread.

 In 1995, Tatyana and her husband John left their secure engineering careers behind and opened their first bakery/café.
 Combining elements of a European café with a bread and pastry bakery, The Stone Oven Bakery & Café opened its doors in Cleveland Heights to an enthusiastic and supportive community.

-Over the next ten years, The Stone Oven opened two additional stores – one in the Galleria at Erieview in downtown Cleveland and one in the Eton-Chagrin shopping center in Woodmere, Ohio.
+Over the next ten years, The Stone Oven opened an additional store in the Eton-Chagrin shopping center in Woodmere, Ohio.

 Today, the stores continue to serve European breads and pastries, along with a full menu of soups, salads, and sandwiches.